College-of-DuPage-Lunabotics/lunabot_ros/README.md

   <img src="demo_rviz.png">
 </p>

 This video demonstrates the excavation functionality of the rover, which is activated after successful navigation to the excavation zone.
-It does not navigate around obstacles in this zone, instead it continuously correct itself to align with the goal and push rocks if they are in the way.
+It does not navigate around obstacles in this zone, instead it continuously corrects itself to align with the goal and push rocks if they are in the way.

 <p align="center">
   <img src="demo_rviz.gif">